Ed-Fi-Alliance-OSS/Ed-Fi-Admin-Console/docs/testing/README.md

 * Automation: Fully automated and integrated with the source code.
 * Tools: NUnit
-* Coverage: Minimum 80% code coverage.
+* Coverage: Minimum 80% branch coverage.
   * Typical exceptions in the 20% include:
     * HTTP handlers ("controller")
     * ORM layer ("repository")
     * Minimize business logic in these layers so that business logic can be fully tested.
+  * This value is not set as a hard-gate on pull requests.
+The product needs to reach 80% by the time it is ready for release.
 * Scope:
   * Admin API
   * Instance Management Worker